Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Both the tablets use a 3 in 1 cable to connect the drawing tablet to the computer.
 This minimizes cables coming out from your tablet and makes your setup look clean.

-If you work on a laptop and it does not have all the required ports like HDMI, you can get a USB Hub.
+If you work on a laptop and it does not have all the required ports like HDMI, you can get a USB Hub (Amazon).
 It has all the required ports which also includes an HDMI port along with the powered USB connector.

 Driver – Control center for advanced settings

-In case you don’t know – a driver is a software which helps the computer to understand the tablet data like pressure and tilt sensitivity.
+In case you don’t know – a driver is a software that helps the computer to understand the tablet data like pressure and tilt sensitivity.
 It also gives you access to advance settings to fully customize your tablet.
-It allows you to change all the shortcut button on the tablet as well as the pen and also change the sensitivity of the pen.
+It allows you to change all the shortcut buttons on the tablet as well as the pen and also change the sensitivity of the pen.

 Both the tablet come with their own driver which is free to download.
 The drivers are easy to navigate and use.